mnn2003/hr-app/README.md

 ## User Roles & Access Control

-The system supports four user roles with specific permissions:
+The system supports five user roles with specific permissions:

+1. **Super Admin** - System administrator with global access to:
+   - Create and manage multiple organizations
+   - Configure system-wide branding (logo and name)
+   - Full access to all features across all organizations
+   - View and manage all employees across organizations

-1. **Staff** - Regular employees with access to:
+2. **Staff** - Regular employees with access to:
    - Personal dashboard and profile management
    - Attendance marking and edit requests
    - Leave applications
    - Salary slip viewing
    - Birthday wishes and notifications

-2. **HR** - Human resources personnel with full administrative access to:
+3. **HR** - Human resources personnel with organization-level administrative access to:
-   - All employee management features
+   - Employee management within their organization
-   - Attendance and leave approvals
+   - Attendance and leave approvals for their organization
    - Salary slip generation
    - Department and holiday management
-   - System-wide notifications
+   - Organization-wide notifications
    - User account management (block/unblock, password reset)
-   - System branding configuration
+   - Organization branding configuration (logo and name)

-3. **HOD** - Head of Department with limited administrative access:
+4. **HOD** - Head of Department with limited administrative access:
    - Leave approvals for department employees only
    - View department employee records
    - Cannot manage employees, departments, attendance records, or holidays

-4. **Intern** - Temporary employees with access similar to Staff role
+5. **Intern** - Temporary employees with access similar to Staff role

 ## Authentication & Security

 ### Initial Setup
-1. Create the first admin account through the `/admin-setup` route
+1. Create the first Super Admin account through the `/super-admin-setup` route
+2. Super Admin creates organizations and their HR admins
-2. HR can then add additional employees through Employee Management or Excel import
+3. HR can then add employees through Employee Management or Excel import

+### Login Flow
+1. **Organization Selection**: Users first select their organization from the list
+2. **Credentials Entry**: Enter employee code and password
+3. **Organization Branding**: Organization logo and name are displayed after selection

 ### Login Credentials
 - **Employee Code**: Minimum 4 digits (can be longer)